lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 A vampire in torpor can take no action except the "leave torpor" action (see below) and cannot block or play reaction cards.
 He can play action modifiers during his actions.

+Ⓡ If an event both burns and torporizes a vampire, the controller decides whether the vampire will go into torpor before being burned.

 #### 6.5.2.
 Leave Torpor Action (+1 stealth)